Chord CanonsComments Off on Chord Canons

-Once your students have learned the primary triads in a Major key and can sing these triads in various ways try this activity to practice these chords but also to show how INCREDIBLY easy it is to compose beautiful music!
+Once your students have learned the primary triads in a Major key and can sing these triads in various ways try this chord canons activity to practice but also to show how INCREDIBLY easy it is to compose beautiful music!

 Step 1.
 Write this on your whiteboard or project onto a screen via digital projector/IWB.